 Class A Limited Partners.
-The holders of Class A common units of Artisan Partners Holdings may sell shares of Class A common stock received in exchange for such common units in our 2014 Underwritten Offering.
-Following (i) June 12, 2014 or (ii) the expiration of any lock-up period in connection with the 2014 Underwritten Offering, if such offering is completed prior to June 12, 2014, the holders of Class A common units will be entitled to sell shares in any manner of sale permitted under the securities laws.
+The holders of Class A common units of Artisan Partners Holdings are permitted to sell such common units in connection with this offering.
+Following (i) June 12, 2014 or (ii) the expiration of the lock-up period in connection with this offering, if this offering is completed prior to June 12, 2014, the holders of Class A common units will be entitled to sell shares of Class A common stock received in exchange for common units in any manner of sale permitted under the securities laws.
 Additionally, after the same applicable time period, Sutter Hill Ventures and Frog & Peach LLC may distribute their Class A common units or Class A common stock received in exchange for Class A common units to their partners or members, respectively.
 The transferees in any such distribution will not be subject to contractual resale restrictions and will not have any rights under the registration rights agreements.